thinktandem/tandem/site/work/kent-state-wp-fixes.md

 * Advanced Custom Fields
 :::

-::: col-half ACF:
+::: col-half Methodology
-Taxonomy Relationship Field
+Interview the key fundraising stakeholder, agree upon a solution, and use Advanced Custom Fields' Taxonomy Relationship Field to streamline editorial experience.
 ::::::

 ::: important Editorial Overhaul.
-By utilizing ACF's Relationship Fields, we were able to link Donor and Case Studies together via the Case Study's Taxonomy Terms.
+By utilizing Advanced Custom Fields' Relationship Fields, we were able to link Donor and Case Studies together via the Case Study's Taxonomy Terms.
 This allowed for a streamlined editorial experience and alleviated any erroneous entries.
 :::